rudivs/TaxonLinker/README.rst

 To run TaxonLinker, you should be able to double-click the taxonlinker.py file in the `TaxonLinker` folder [1]_.
 This will load the program interface.

-:Load Dictionary: Use this button to load a different dictionary from the
+Load Dictionary:
-                  default one.
+    Use this button to load a different dictionary from the default one.
 If there is no file called TaxonDictionary.txt in the `var` directry of `TaxonLinker`, you will have to load a dictionary before you can process any names.
 You can also change your dictionary while processing a batch of names.
 Any names processed subsequently will use the new dictionary.

-:Load Names: Use this button to load a text file containing the names of the
+Load Names:
-             taxa you are interested in importing.
+    Use this button to load a text file containing the names of the taxa you are interested in importing.
 It should contain names only, and should not have any headers.
 It is not modified in any way by Taxon Linker.

-:Select correct taxon: If Taxon Linker is not sure of the match for a
+Select correct taxon:
-                       particular name, it will populate this window with a list of possible matches.
+    If Taxon Linker is not sure of the match for a particular name, it will populate this window with a list of possible matches.
 Within this list, synonyms will be indicated with '=', and names which are not current will be indicated by a '*' before the taxon name.
 If no synonomy information is available, the taxon name will be shown without any embellishments.

-:Check Updated Name: If the select options shown are not correct, you can edit
+Check Updated Name:
-                     the name directly, and refresh the options using this button.
+    If the select options shown are not correct, you can edit the name directly, and refresh the options using this button.
 This can be useful for gross misspellings or when the synonomy is not loaded or not up to date.

-:Save: If the correct matching taxon is listed in the select window, you can
+Save:
-       choose it by clicking on it, and then save it by pressing this button.
+    If the correct matching taxon is listed in the select window, you can choose it by clicking on it, and then save it by pressing this button.
     If the first option is the correct one, you can simply click the `Save` button.
 This button will only be enabled when there is both a dictionary and a list of names loaded.

-:Skip: If there is no similar record in your database to the one being checked,
+Skip:
-       it will not show up in the list of options.
+    If there is no similar record in your database to the one being checked, it will not show up in the list of options.
 You can then move on to the next record using the `Skip` button.
 This button will only be enabled when there is both a dictionary and list of names loaded.

 If you close the program before finishing the batch of names, it will save your current batch to a temporary file, and will automatically load it when Taxon Linker starts again.